cardoso-diogo/afp-in-process-inspection/README.md

 This repository contains the official Python source code and data for the research paper:

-> **A Methodology for In-Process Geometric Digital Twin Generation in AFP: Framework and Baseline Validation on a Planar Layup**
+> **An Open-Source Framework for In-Process Geometric Quality Assurance in Automated Fiber Placement: A Baseline Validation and Dataset**
 > *Diogo Cardoso, António Ramos Silva, Nuno Correia*
 > Journal Name, 2025.
 > **[Read the Full Paper Here]**